2001 Mars Odyssey

 Imagination vs. reality

-Imagine that you were a big fan of the movie, 2001: A Space Odyssey ever since it was released in 1968.
+Imagine that you were a big fan of the movie "2001: A Space Odyssey" ever since it was released in 1968.
 And that decades later you found yourself actually working for and artistically representing NASA's big 2001 mission to Mars.
-Well, that's what happened to me and it's hard to imagine any career achievement better than that!
-I'd like to thank Sir Arthur C. Clarke and Stanley Kubrick for their mind-boggling film and also NASA's George Pace, the mission manager for bringing me onboard.
+Well, that's what happened to me and it's hard to imagine many personal career achievements better than that!
 The mission is still going on and although there are no astronauts on the real 2001 Odyssey our orbiter is nonetheless making one "Discovery" after another . . . like vast amounts of frozen water that suggest the possibility of life.
 Stay tuned because it's really starting to get interesting.

 "Great galactic ghoul"